Wardenclyffe is a Swedish band, influenced by the doom/thrash sound from the early 90s.

 “With Jacob as a front man who knows how to draw attention to himself, so that the others, if desired, can withdraw.
 With elegant coat and cylinder hat his outﬁt is a bit quirky, but perfect and with his gestural way of performing, and you will not be bored even after one hour.”
 (AmbossMag.de)

-The single “The Omega Point” was recorded at Studio Underjord in September 2015 and is planned to be released in December 2015.
+The single “The Omega Point” was recorded at Studio Underjord in September 2015 and was released in December 2015.

 The long avaited follow up record “Temple of Solomon” will be released in the beginning of 2022, adding new dimensions to the Wardenclyffe-sound and themes.
 The song Georgia Guidestones/Evilution that was released together with Jacob Nordangårds book The Global Coup D'etat in December 2020 is a taster of what is to come...